-There is no better means to discover this stunning place than by bike.
-As you glide over the landscape on two wheels, you'll travel fast enough to discover the Ring of Kerry over a long weekend, whilst being slow enough that you'll have ample time to take it all in.
-You'll feel the mild wind blowing around your ears, hear the sound of the waves as you roll along the coast and smell the scent of the numerous, rare herbs and plants on the lush green hills of the mountains.
-And you'll be able to stop whenever you want to see something amazing along the way or just enjoy the breathtaking scenery for a little longer.
+There’s nothing more beautiful than discovering all this by bike; you’re just fast enough to discover the Ring of Kerry on a (long) weekend but you’re still in the midst of nature and can take the time to admire everything around you.
+Feel the gentle wind around your ears, hear the sound of the waves as you roll along the coast and smell the scent of the many rare herbs and plants on the lush green hills.
+Stop at any time if you see something amazing along the way or just want to enjoy the breathtaking scenery a little longer.

-When you ride through such an enchanting landscape, it makes sense to spend the nights as close to nature as possible.
-That's why we've added in campsites as your places to spend the night.
-This will make your Ring-of-Kerry weekend a really great outdoor bikepacking adventure.
-If you prefer a little more comfort, the small towns along the way also offer plenty of opportunities to sleep with a roof over your head.
-The numerous Bed & Breakfasts, which are usually well prepared for cyclists, offer an inexpensive alternative.
+When you drive through such an enchanting landscape, it makes sense to spend the nights as close to nature as possible.
+That's why I've been on the lookout for campsites that make the Ring of Kerry weekend a great bikepacking outdoor adventure.
+If you prefer something a little more comfortable, the small towns along the way also offer plenty of opportunities to sleep with a roof over your head.
+A simple and inexpensive option is the numerous bed & breakfasts, which are often well adapted to cyclists.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 Could a day start any better?
 You are on a mini island in Ireland.
 Water all around you and the fantastic view of a landscape that couldn’t be more inviting.
 And it is precisely this landscape that is the scene of today's bike tour over the Ring of Kerry.
 But before you pedal yourself, you can relax…

 by Martin Donat